 Yes, we encourage grantseekers to contact program staff if they are unsure whether the program or project fits our program priorities.
-If you are unsure about whom to call, contact the grants manager at 303.398.7412 or at .
+If you are unsure about whom to call, contact the grants manager at 303.398.7446 or at firstname.lastname@example.org.

 Does Rose Community Foundation have deadlines for applications?

 No. Our staff reviews applications as they are received.
 In general, the Foundation completes the grant decision-making process within four months after receiving a complete application, or within six months for capital requests.